unifyai/unify/README.md

 # Unify Python API Library
-The Unify Python Package provides convenient access to the Unify REST API from any Python 3.7.1+ application.
+The Unify Python Package provides access to the [Unify](https://unify.ai) REST API, allowing you to query Large Language Models (LLMs) from any Python 3.7.1+ application.
-It includes both Synchronous and Asynchronous clients as well as support for Streaming.
+It includes Synchronous and Asynchronous clients with Streaming responses support.

+Just like the REST API, you can:

+- 🔑 **Use any endpoint with one key**: Access all LLMs at any provider with just one Unify API Key.

+- 🚀 **Route to the best endpoint**: Each prompt is sent to the endpoint that will yield the best performance for your target metric, including high-throughput, low cost or low latency.
+See [the routing section](#dynamic-routing) to learn more about this!

 ## Installation
 You can use pip to install the package as follows: